sergi-andreu/ECG_project/README.md

 I possess no previous knowledge on ECG data.
 I have developed this code using my knowledge on Data Science and Machine Learning, without having done an exhaustive literature search on the field.
 I have selected a ResNet18 model following other similar approaches for this task (1d-signal data).

-The focus on this repository would be on predicting the superclass labels (NORM, MI, STTC, CD and HYP).
+The focus on this repository would be on predicting the superclass labels (NORM, MI, STTC, CD and HYP), using the samplerate-100 data (as opposed to the samplerate-500 data).
 It is also possible to predict other labels (such as subclasses), but a 5-output prediction can be complicated enough, and this is just a week-project with some prototype code on the first steps I would follow if having to deal with this task.

 The value of this repository is to be able to explore the dataset, with figures that can be visualized by experts to gain some domain knowledge.
 The trained models in this repository can also be used to predict abnormalities on the ECG data (with an AUC of 0.8-0.9).
 This could ease the cardiac diagnosis of cardiac abnormalities, and so increase the chances of successful treatments, without the need of experts annotating the data manually.